Grommash9/aiotx/docs/clients/tron_client/index.rst

 QuickStart
 ----------

-To create an instance of AioTxTRONClient, you need to provide the node URL and.
+To create an instance of `AioTxTRONClient`, you need to provide the following parameters:

+    - **node_url**: The URL of the node to connect to.
+    - **headers** (dict, optional): The list of headers what will be used for interactions with node

 Here's an example:

 .. code-block:: python